lohedges/aabbcc/README.md

 of the discs).
 Whenever an AABB changes position we need to delete it from the tree then reinsert the new one (at the updated position).
 This can be a costly operation.
-By "fattening" the AABBs a small amount it is possible to make many displacements of the objects before and update is triggered, i.e. when one of the discs moves outside of its fattened AABB.
+By "fattening" the AABBs a small amount it is possible to make many displacements of the objects before an update is triggered, i.e. when one of the discs moves outside of its fattened AABB.
 During dynamics it is also possible for the tree to become unbalanced, leading to increasingly inefficient queries.
 Here trees are balanced using a surface area heuristic